liormizr/s3path/README.rst

        Remove this directory.
 The directory must be empty.

-    **Path.samefile(other_path)
+    **S3Path.samefile(other_path)

-       Return whether this path points to the same file as *other_path*, which can be either a Path object, or a string.
+       Return whether this path points to the same file as *other_path*, which can be either a S3Path object, or a string.
 The semantics are similar to :func:`os.path.samefile` and :func:`os.path.samestat`.

        An :exc:`OSError` can be raised if either file cannot be accessed for some